zph1nx/whatcolorisyourname/README.md

 # whatcolorisyourname

-> [!error] This Repository is not the newest VERSION
+> [!CAUTION] This Repository is not the newest VERSION
 > For More Infos and the Current Version go to [noelkampus.ch](https://noelkampus.ch/whatcolorisyourname-project)